 And the most well-known depiction of the deity (pictured above) can be found on the Gundestrup Cauldron (circa 1st century BC), discovered from Jutland – comprising portions of present-day Denmark and Germany.

 Interestingly enough, back in 2018, archaeologists discovered a 5 cm long copper alloy human figurine (pictured above), probably dating from the 2nd century AD, at the Wimpole Estate in Cambridgeshire, England.
 And while the statuette, holding a torc (high-value Celtic neck ring) is seemingly ‘faceless’, researchers have hypothesized that it represents Cernunnos.
 As Shannon Hogan, National Trust Archaeologist for the East of England said –

 This is an incredibly exciting discovery, which to me represents more than just the deity, Cernunnos.
 It almost seems like the enigmatic ‘face’ of the people living in the landscape some 2,000 years ago.
-The artefact is Roman in origin but symbolises a Celtic deity and therefore exemplifies the continuation of indigenous religious and cultural symbolism in Romanised societies.
+The artifact is Roman in origin but symbolizes a Celtic deity and therefore exemplifies the continuation of indigenous religious and cultural symbolism in Romanised societies.

 Most of these figurines and inscriptions represent a human or a half-human (or humanoid figure) with antler crowns.
 Such historical portrayals, in turn, influence the modern representations of Cernunnos as the forest deity with his set of elaborate horns (discussed later in the article).

 Myths of Cernunnos